 If you don’t need a lawn, get rid of it.
 Keeping a lawn green uses an exorbitant amount of water.
-If you want to have a green area, try using low maintenance ground covers or drought tolerant grass species for your area.
+If you want to have a green area, try using low-maintenance ground covers or drought-tolerant grass species for your area.
 Check with your local garden center for recommendations.

 Mulch helps retain soil moisture, mitigate temperature fluctuations, prevent erosion and smother weeds.
-Organic mulch such as leaves, coarse compost, bark, pine needles or grass clippings will break down over the course of a season and incorporate into the soil.
+Organic mulch such as leaves, coarse compost, bark, pine needles or grass clippings will break down throughout the season and incorporate into the soil.

-If an irrigation system is not in your budget, then hand water in the mornings or early evenings: avoid the middle/hottest part of the day.
-Watering in the mornings and early evenings will ensure the plants absorb the water and little will be lost to evaporation.
+If an irrigation system is not in your budget, hand water in the mornings or early evenings and avoid the middle/hottest part of the day.
+Watering in the mornings and early evenings will ensure that the plants absorb the water, and little will be lost to evaporation.

 Aim for a deep watering 2-3 times a week versus a light daily watering.